quinot/ansible-plugin-lookup_ldap/README.md

 #### Variables

-The plugin expects configuration in an `ldap_lookup_config` variable:
+The plugin allows default parameters to be set using the `ldap_lookup_config`
+variable:

 ```yaml
 ldap_lookup_config: